jontruong05/cse15l-lab-reports/labreport5.md

 java File Computer science seems pretty cool
 ```

 The "TA" gave a hint that `args[]` of length smaller than 3 may have not been considered, which leads to the `IndexOutOfBoundsException` errors.
 To fix this, simply add an `if` statement before the `for` loop to check for the length of `args[]`.
 If it is less than 3, then it should be processed differently than if it were of length 3 or greater.
+Some print statements of newline characters were also added for the sake of making the output look neater.